Aro1914/Gen-RandInt-Array/README.md

 ## Description

-Gen-RandInt-Array is a helper function to help you generate an array with a length of your choice and given the min and max range as ±negPos
+Gen-RandInt-Array is a helper function to help you generate an array of a specified size with random integers, setting the range of possible values using the from and to arguments.

 Compatible with both client-side and server-side environments.